 A Sermon on Mark 10:17-25Read more

 The Rich Young Ruler

-17As He was setting out on his journey, a man ran up and knelt before him and asked him, “Good Teacher, what must I do to inherit eternal life?”
-18But Jesus said to him, “Why do you call me good?
+17As He was setting out on a journey, a man ran up to Him and knelt before Him, and asked Him, “Good Teacher, what shall I do so that I may inherit eternal life?”
+18But Jesus said to him, “Why do you call Me good?
 No one is good except God alone.
-19You know the commandments: ‘Do not murder, Do not commit adultery, Do not steal, Do not bear false witness, Do not defraud, Honor your father and mother.’ ” 20And he said to him, “Teacher, all these I have kept from my youth.”
-21Looking at him, Jesus showed love to him and said to him, “You lack one thing: go, sell all that you have and give to the poor, and you will have treasure in heaven; and come, follow me.”
-Disheartened by the saying, he went away sorrowful, for he had great possessions.
+19You know the commandments: ‘Do not murder, Do not commit adultery, Do not steal, Do not give false testimony, Do not defraud, Honor your father and mother.’ ” 20And he said to Him, “Teacher, I have kept all these things from my youth.”
+21Looking at him, Jesus showed love to him and said to him, “One thing you lack: go and sell all you possess and give to the poor, and you will have treasure in heaven; and come, follow Me.”
+22But he was deeply dismayed by these words, and he went away grieving; for he was one who owned much property.

-23And Jesus, looking around, *said to His disciples, “How hard it will be for those who have wealth to enter the kingdom of God!”
-24And the disciples were amazed at his words.
-But Jesus said to them again, “Children, how difficult it is to enter the kingdom of God!
+23And Jesus, looking around, *said to His disciples, “How hard it will be for those who are wealthy to enter the kingdom of God!”
+24And the disciples were amazed at His words.
+But Jesus responded again and *said to them, “Children, how hard it is to enter the kingdom of God!
 25It is easier for a camel to go through the eye of a needle than for a rich person to enter the kingdom of God.”